K2GQ/k2gq.github.io/netsummary.md

 Two big events are coming up:
 📻 **Parsippany Hamfest** – Radios, parts, mystery gear, and maybe some old chassis with outrageous price tags.
-🏠 **Red Cross Operating Event** – If everything lines up, the club will fire up some HF and digital modes at their Fairfield station.
+🏠 **Red Cross Operating Event** – If everything lines up, the WEARC club will fire up some HF and digital modes at their Fairfield station.

 There was some last-minute wheeling and dealing over who’s going where, and whether anyone needs a ride (or just a good excuse to spend money on radio gear).